 - 1 teaspoon sesame oil 香油

 - 1/3 teaspoon white pepper 白胡椒粉

 - Resolve the yeast in a two-tablespoon lukewarm water in 40℃.
 Place the flour, baking powder and resolved yeast in a mixing bowl and gradually add in the 300g water.
 Use your fingers to bring the mixture together and make a dough.
 Knead the dough for about 6 minutes till it is smooth.
 Cover the bowl with a plastic bag or kitchen towel.
 Rest for 20-30 minutes till the dough rises and doubles in size.

 - Now make the filling.
 Finely chopped napa cabbage, add a pinch of salt.
 In five minutes later, you will see the cabbage become ‘watery’.
 Use your both hands to squeeze the water out.
 Then mix it with ground pork and other filling ingredients.

-- Fill a steamer pot or wok with water.
+- Fill a steamer pot or wok with water from tap.
 Place onto the stack of bamboo baskets or any the stainless steamer basket you would have.
 Cover the steamer.
-Turn to the high heat and cook for 15 minutes.
+Turn to the high heat and cook for 30 minutes.
 Turn off the heat.
 Don’t open the lid yet.
 Let it rest for 5 minutes then open the lid.
 Ready to serve.